joelhawksley/identity/talks/2021/slides.md

 ^ When you have a body of work like this

-^ With thousands and thousands of examples

-^ it’s possible to zoom out and see patterns emerge
+^ patterns start to emerge

 ^ PAUSE

 ---

-^ one example of how I've worked to improve the developer experience

-^ is template annotations

-^ One issue developers had building UI at GitHub was figuring out
+^ One issue we've had is figuring out

 ^ which template rendered a specific line of HTML